 How great is this tradition?
 Even the refs and opposing teams participate.

 Bottom Line: Lincoln Memorial Stadium

 Nebraska's fans have established a record we can count among the most unbreakable in sports.
-Through the 2022 season, they've sold out an NCAA-record 389 consecutive home games dating back to 1962.
+They've sold out an NCAA-record of about 400 consecutive home games dating back to 1962.